lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## mapping-sent

-mathching-sent is used to send a smaller index associated to the field value in the Target Value.
+mapping-sent is used to send a smaller index associated to the field value in the Target Value.
 This function is used in conjuction with the "match-mapping" MO.

+The compressor looks in the TV to find the field value and send the corresponding index.
+The decompressor uses this index to restore the field value.

 ## Compute-\*